Articles About Tibetan Thangka Painting and Visionary Art - index:

 Vajrayogini (Tibetan Dorje Naljorma, meaning "sky-dancer of Naropa") is the queen of the Dakini paradise and most notably appeared in a vision to the 11th century mahasiddha Naropa as an old hag (perhaps reflecting his over-scholarly attitude and neglect of the life-giving new inspiration which the dakinis represent).
 More commonly Vajrayogini appears as a sixteen-year-old maiden.
 In the painting, she stands atop a lotus flower (symbol of a correct moral code) and interlocking red triangles, which represent the creation of the universe (these are visualised as a three-dimensional tunnel extending from the centre of the Earth to infinite space).
 On this symbol are painted four "bliss" swirls, representing the four stages of energy movement up and down in the human body as part of the specific "inner heat" yoga practice.
 Vajrayogini stands upon an image of herself, symbolising transcendence of form, and an image of the Hindu god Kalarati, who presides over the realm of desire.
 She brandishes a ritual knife to cut away attachment to the physical world and a skull-cup filled with blood symbolising blissful, clear consciousness.
 On her shoulder lies a staff representing her male consort Chakrasamvara.
 Her body, which itself represents the sixth perfection of wisdom, is brilliant red.
 Red is the colour of passionate emotion and life force, which are transformed by her blissful dance in the emptiness of space.
 She is naked, showing her freedom from ordinary appearances, except for bone ornaments (her crown, belt, apron, necklace and bracelets symbolising the other five perfections: patience, generosity, discipline, effort and meditative concentration).
 Around her neck hangs a garland of 50 human skulls (symbolising pure speech and the fifty letters of the Sanskrit alphabet) which are bleached dry by the "inner heat" generated by the yoga practice associated with her; this practice has spread to many parts of the world and is one of the more popular Buddhist practices.
 In India some ascetics go through a five-year retreat in search of a vision of Vajrayogini, in which they remain in a cave reciting the mantra, after which if they fail they will start the retreat again.
 Painted in front of the deity is a skull-cup containing the human sense organs with flames coming from them, this symbolises how the limitations of our attachment to physical desires can be transformed by understanding the emptiness of all phenomena.

 There are eight other forms of the goddess in Tibetan Buddhist art and practice; these include one dancing, one jumping and others with various body colours and numbers of arms.
-Overall Vajrayogini symbolises the transformation of base human emotion as passion into compassion for all beings through the understanding of the inseparability of bliss and emptiness.
+Overall Vajrayogini symbolises the transformation of base human emotion, or passion, into compassion for all beings through the understanding of the inseparability of bliss and emptiness.

 Weber, A. & Landaw, J. - "Images of Enlightenment", Tibetan Art in Practice.
 (Snow Lion) [pp.139 - 144]